rinatkhaziev/wp-frontend-uploader/readme.txt

 == Changelog ==

+= 0.7.2 =
+* Updated Russian translation
+* Fixed an issue where categories of uploaded post/media weren't properly saved

 = 0.7.1 =
 * Fixed fatal error being produced when trying to upload with iOS device
 * Fixed issue with malformed query arguments when redirecting to upload result